Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: CoT-Space: A Reasoning-Level Theoretical Framework

 \subsection{From Token-Level to Reasoning-Level Perspective}

-The conventional theoretical framework for RL in LLMs is fundamentally misaligned with the reasoning-level nature of CoT scenarios.
+The conventional framework for LLM reasoning is fundamentally misaligned with the reasoning-level nature of CoT scenarios.
 This misalignment stems from modeling auto-regressive language generation as a token-level Markov Decision Process (MDP)~\citep{setlur2025scaling}: $\mathcal{M}(\mathcal{S}, \mathcal{A}, r, H)$, where $\mathcal{S}$ is the state space of existing token sequences, $\mathcal{A}$ is the action space representing the token dictionary, $r$ is the reward function guiding generation, and $H$ is the token budget.
 In this standard formulation, a policy $\pi: \mathcal{S} \rightarrow \mathcal{A}$ produces the next token $a=\pi(s)$ to extend the current sequence $s$.
-While inherited from classic RL, this approach presents a significant challenge regarding the token-level state space $\mathcal{S}$ in natural language, as we assert next.
+While inherited from classic RL tasks, this formulation presents a significant challenge regarding the token-level state space $\mathcal{S}$ in natural language, as we assert next (details in Appendix~\ref{app:limitation-of-natural-language}):